-- 6) Place the sample in the appropriate collection vessel, seal and place to the side. - 7) Return bulk product container to its appropriate place. - 8) Wipe down the scale and work surface using DI water and isopropyl alcohol. - 9) Dispose of gloves. - 10) Document the appropriate chain of custody information (i.e. sample volume) to be recorded in METRC. - The following sample collection procedure is based U.S. Pharmacopeia Convention Chemical Tests / 561 Articles of Botanical Origin.
+- 6) Place the sample in the appropriate collection vessel, seal and place to the side. - 7) Wipe down the scale and work surface using isopropyl alcohol. - 8) Dispose of gloves. - 9) Document the appropriate chain of custody information (i.e. sample volume) to be recorded in METRC.

+\The following sample collection procedure is based U.S. Pharmacopeia Convention Chemical Tests / 561 Articles of Botanical Origin.
 2014 July